QuentinRa/blog.quentinra.dev/info/ocaml/data/avl.md

 ## Depth

-You will have to check whether or not your tree is balanced.
+You will have to check whether your tree is balanced.
 The depth is the height of your tree.
 The depth of the root is the maximum between the depth of its children.

 In OCaml, it's strongly advised to store the depth of the tree. **I'm starting from 0**, you may start from 1 <small>(replace d+1 with d, and add 1 to max ...)</small>.